Ynyesto/ynyesto/README.md

 4. [Create an NFT Gallery](https://github.com/ynyesto/RoadToWeb3NftGallery): On this project, we created an awesome NFT gallery with Next.js and Tailwind, to display NFTs fetching by wallet or collection.
 5. [Create a Dynamic NFT with Chainlink](https://github.com/ynyesto/RoadToWeb3Chainlink): This was a project in which we leveraged three of Chainlink's services to create a dynamic NFT collection whose NFTs changed their metadata according to Bitcoin's price trend in a selected interval, choosing at random between three different images for each trend.
 6. [Build a Staking dApp](https://github.com/ynyesto/RoadToWeb3StakingDapp): This was a great project to learn about Scaffold ETH and its different functionalities.
-7. Build an NFT Marketplace from Scratch: Coming soon...
-8. Build a Betting Game on Optimism: Coming soon...
-9. Build a Token Swap Dapp with 0x API: Coming soon...
-10. Create a Decentralized Twitter with Lens Protocol: Coming soon...
 </details>

 #### Alchemy University Ethereum Developer Bootcamp
 The Ethereum Developer Bootcamp was very high quality course in which I learnt all about Ethereum from the very basics (accounting model, Merkle trees...) to Solidity development.
 The course was divided in eight modules, the last of which was a final project that had to be proposed by the student and only after validation by AU would the completion NFT be awarded.
-Take a look at the [repo](https://github.com/ynyesto/AUEthDevBootcamp) containing all the work done throughout the course, including the [final project](https://github.com/ynyesto/AUEthDevBootcamp/tree/main/Week%208%20-%20Final%20project), a payment system for automatic payments adjusted to the temperature outdoor workers have to endure, leveraging Chainlink's services, called SummerPay!
+Take a look at the [repo](https://github.com/ynyesto/AUEthDevBootcamp) containing all the work done throughout the course, including the [final project](https://github.com/ynyesto/AUEthDevBootcamp/tree/main/Week%208%20-%20Final%20project), a system for automatic payments adjusted to the temperature outdoor workers have to endure, leveraging Chainlink's services (custom oracle and upkeep), called SummerPay!

 #### CodeCrypto Blockchain Engineer Master's Course
-The CodeCrypto course was a 10 month program I signed up for after completing all of the CryptoZombies modules, when I decided I wanted to go all in into becoming a full-time blockchain dev.
+The CodeCrypto course was a 10 month program I signed up for after completing CryptoZombies, when I decided I wanted to go all in to become a full-time blockchain dev.
 In it, I learnt all about web 3 development, starting from web 2 technologies like HTML, CSS, JavaScript, Node.js, Express, Docker or Kubernetes.

 ##### Web 2 Projects
 The projects done after finishing all the lessons for the web 2 part of the course are featured below: